Peiwei-Wu/learngit/readme.txt

-Git is good.
+Git is a very good ware.
-Git is a wide and free ware.
+Git is a free ware.
+Git